ryonakano/konbucase/README.md

 ![](Screenshot.png)

 ## Building and Installation
+### For Developers
 You'll need the following dependencies:

 * libgtk-3.0-dev
 * libgranite-dev (>= 5.2.3)
+* meson
 * valac

+Run `meson build` to configure the build environment.
+Change to the build directory and run `ninja` to build

+    meson build --prefix=/usr
+    cd build
+    ninja

-Run `valac` to build, and then execute with `./Application`
+To install, use `ninja install`, then execute with `com.github.ryonakano.case-converter`

-    valac --pkg gtk+-3.0 --pkg granite Application.vala
-    ./Application
+    sudo ninja install
+    com.github.ryonakano.case-converter